vladimirlojanica/ideas/README.md

 Potential integration:

- * Automated aspect oriented development - mapping particular Javascript function calls to native calls while leaving the rest in the Javascript engine. (cut points in Javascript)
+ * Automated aspect oriented development - mapping particular JavaScript function calls to native calls while leaving the rest in the JavaScript engine. (cut points in JavaScript)
  * Component loader frameworks

 ## 52. Account Management Protocols

-Manging digital accounts is tedious as each account provider has its own graphical interface and no machine readable API.
+Managing digital accounts is tedious as each account provider has its own graphical interface and no machine readable API.
 An account management protocol would allow the following:

  * changing of password
  * updating of email address and personal details